wkw8402/forum/README.md

 ## License

 This project is licensed under the MIT License.
+The codebase is derived from [this course](https://codingapple.com/course/next-js/).

 ## Conclusion